gtk-rs/gtk4-rs/book/src/basics/gobject.md

 # }
 ```

-Since GObjects are reference-counted and mutable, we can even pass the corresponding buttons to the closures.
+Since GObjects are reference-counted and mutable as well, so we can pass the buttons the same way as we did with `number`.
 If we now click on one button, the other button's label gets changed.

 <span class="filename">Filename: src/main.rs</span>